Get exclusive member benefits & effect social change. Join Today

 Many people have a good outcome after treatment for a urethral stricture.
 You may need future treatments as well if the stricture is the result of scar tissue.

 In some cases, stricture can cause urinary retention, the inability to urinate due to complete blockage in the urethra.
 This is a potentially dangerous condition.
-You should call your doctor right away if you experience symptoms of stricture and become unable to urinate.
+You should call your doctor right away if you experience symptoms of stricture and are unable to urinate.

 Written by: Krista O'Connell